lsst-dm/dmtn-091/index.rst

 ======
 1. HSC RC2

    The "RC2" dataset consists of two complete HSC SSP-Wide tracts and a single HSC SSP-UltraDeep tract (in the COSMOS field).
 This dataset is processed every two weeks using the weekly releases of the DM stack.
 The processing includes the entire current DM pipeline (including `jointcal`, which is not included in `ci_hsc`) as well as the `pipe_analysis` scripts, which generate a large suite of validation plots, and an uplodate of the results of `validate_drp` to SQuaSH.
 Processing currently requires some manual supervision, but we expect processing of this scale to eventually be fully automated.
 See also https://confluence.lsstcorp.org/display/DM/Reprocessing+of+the+HSC+RC2+dataset

    The HSC RC2 data is presently (2021-02-02) available at NCSA at in `/datasets/hsc/repo`.
 The HSC dataset was defined in a JIRA ticket: `Redefine HSC "RC" dataset for bi-weeklies processing <https://jira.lsstcorp.org/browse/DM-11345>`_

-   Particular attention was paid in defining this datasets for it to consist of both mostly good data plus some specific known more challenging cases (see above JIRA issue for details).
+   Particular attention was paid in defining this dataset for it to consist of both mostly good data plus some specific known more challenging cases (see above JIRA issue for details).
 Explicitly increasing the proportion of more challenging cases increases the efficiency of identifying problems for a fixed amount of compute resources at the expense of making the total scientific performance numbers less representative of a the average quality for a full-survey-sized set of data.
 This is a good tradeoff to make, but also an important point to keep in mind when using the processing results of such datasets to make predictions of performance of the LSST Science Pipelines on LSST data.

    The monthly processing of this dataset is tracked at:
    `Reprocessing of the HSC RC2 dataset <https://confluence.lsstcorp.org/display/DM/Reprocessing+of+the+HSC+RC2+dataset#/>`_